springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 print('doing event-based simulation')
 t1, S1, I1, R1 = EoN.fast_SIR(G, tau, gamma, rho=rho)
+#instead of rho, we could specify a list of nodes as ``initial_infecteds``, or
+#specify neither and a single random node would be chosen as the index case.

 print('doing Gillespie simulation')
 t2, S2, I2, R2 = EoN.Gillespie_SIR(G, tau, gamma, rho=rho)